bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 ```

 You can then add the player anywhere in your app, resize it to fit your needs etc.

-Read more about configuration the player further down and have a look at the `UIKit` demo for examples.

 ### SwiftUI